rshuhuachen/ms_load_grouse/README.md

-# Predicted deleterious mutations reveal the genomic mechanisms underlying fitness variation in a lekking bird
+# Genetic architecture of male reproductive success in a lekking bird: insights from predicted deleterious mutations

 # General